 Diane di Prima certainly didn’t have an easy life, but what struggles she faced emerged through her gift for writing.
 She wrote from an early age and was soon communicating with Ezra Pound.
 Her friends and tutors encouraged her poetic aspirations, and her intelligence drove her to excel in education before dropping out in her second year of university.

 She met Ginsberg and Kerouac in 1957 and wrote about their meeting in her Memoirs of a Beatnik.
 She published her first poetry collection, This Kind of Bird Flies Backward in 1958, and has since published forty-one books.
-She also helped Amiri Baraka edit The Floating Bear, worked for many other publications, founded The American Theatre for Poets, and teaches at Naropa and the New College of California.
+With Amiri Baraka, she edited Floating Bear.
+Di Prima worked for many other publications, founded The American Theatre for Poets, and taught at Naropa and the New College of California.

 Di Prima is an example of a prolific female Beat poet, who was important to the movement and flourished in the following decades.
-Her genius and rebellious spirit allowed her to participate as actively as many of the men of the Generation, and became a valuable contribution not just to the Beats, but to American literature.
+Her genius and rebellious spirit allowed her to participate as actively as many of the men of her generation and became a valuable contributor not just to the Beats, but to American literature.

 Hettie Jones

-But Jones also wrote some twenty-three books, been published in prestigious journals, lectured across America on writing, and started the literary magazine, Yugen.
+But Jones also wrote some twenty-three books, was published in prestigious journals, lectured across America on writing, and started the literary magazine, Yugen.

 Edie Parker